The 5 Best Bathroom Cleaners Without Toxic Bleach

 Note: Acidic cleaners, such as lemon juice, may not be suitable for concrete tiles, natural stone, marble, or unglazed quarry stone.

-6. Non-Toxic Dish Soap or All-Purpose Spray
+6. Human-Safe Dish Soap or All-Purpose Spray

 Dish soap can also be diluted (usually just 1-3 teaspoons in a mopping bucket will do) and used to mop tile floors.